tj-wells/coti-docker-method/README.md

 Stay Coti. ️‍🔥

-If you have questions, I hang out a lot on twitter <a href="https://twitter.com/tomjwells">@tomjwells</a>.
+If you have questions, I hang out on twitter <a href="https://twitter.com/tomjwells">@tomjwells</a>.
 Come and say hi and talk Coti!
 <br />
 <br />
 <br />